apalache-mc/apalache/docs/src/adr/017pdr-temporal.md

 can produce very large expressions in general.
 (Notice that `ENABLED(Next)` is produced when rewriting `WF(Next)`, which is a fairly common pattern).

-To properly take advantage of this approach, it could be prudent to nudge users to prefer writing `WF(smallAction)`, rather than defaulting to the too-encompassing `WF(Next)`.
+To properly take advantage of this approach, we should nudge users to prefer writing `WF(smallAction)`, rather than defaulting to the too-encompassing `WF(Next)`.